Sponsored by RCP - OGV Energy

 For the first time, a dedicated Chinese offshore oil and gas company has joined Abu Dhabi National Oil Co.
 (ADNOC) offshore concessions, ADNOC reported Monday.

 The milestone stems from a new ADNOC agreement to transfer rights in its Lower Zakum and Umm Shaif and Nasr offshore concessions from the China National Petroleum Corp.
 (CNPC) to China National Offshore Oil Corp.
 (CNOOC) subsidiary CNOOC Limited.
-Abu Dhabi’s Supreme Petroleum Council (SPC) approved the move, ADNOC noted in a written statement emailed to Rigzone.
+Abu Dhabi’s Supreme Petroleum Council (SPC) approved the move, ADNOC noted in a written statement ed to Rigzone.

 “The transfer of part of CNPC’s share in two of ADNOC’s major offshore concessions to CNOOC reflects the long-standing strategic and economic bilateral relations between the UAE and China and highlights the continued pull of the UAE as a leading global energy and investment destination, backed by a stable and reliable business environment,” commented Sultan Ahmed Al Jaber, UAE Minister of Industry and Advanced Technology and CEO of ADNOC Group.